 Know the price of a drug before you go to the pharmacy

 The cost of your prescriptions can change very frequently.
-Drug prices change, formularies change, co-pays change, and prices may vary by pharmacy depending on the type of coverage you have.
-It is best to “know before you go” so that you can better understand your healthcare costs.
+It's best to “know before you go” so that you can better understand your healthcare costs.

 Learn about cost-saving alternatives

 Once you can easily access prices, there are many ways you can save money on your prescriptions.
 Is your drug on formulary?
 Have you priced generic alternatives?
 Have you looked up the prices of alternative drugs which treat the same condition but cost less?
 Have you looked at purchasing a higher dosage pill or a greater quantity, which may cost less on a per-dose basis?
 Have you looked at mail order pharmacy options?

 All of these options can be easily compared by looking up a drug on GoodRx.com.

 Can you beat your Medicare drug insurance co-pay?

 Medicare's Part D and Advantage programs will bring down your drug costs, but they do not always offer the lowest prices.
 Many chain pharmacies offer membership clubs with low-cost generics.
 There are a variety of coupons and discounts available on GoodRx which can provide lower prices than your co-pay.